 Classified Title: Talent Acquisition Specialist Working Title: Talent Acquisition Specialist Role/Level/Range: ATO 37.5/03/OE Employee group: Full Time Schedule: Monday-Friday 8:30am-5:00pm Exempt Status: Non-Exempt Location: 01-MD:Homewood Campus Department name: 10001644-Human Resources Personnel area: University Administration

 As part of the Office of Human Resources and the Talent Acquisition team for Development and Alumni Relations, the Talent Acquisition Specialist provides service and support for full-cycle recruiting to include planning, sourcing, recruiting, interviewing, selecting, hiring, and on-boarding the right talent to position the organization for success in meeting its short and long term goals.
 Helps manage candidate and hiring manager experience through a thorough understanding of expectations.

-Reports to Associate Director for Talent Acquisition.
+Reports to Talent Acquisition Manager.
 Fosters a collaborative team environment and a strong service oriented culture that ensures effective and efficient service delivery to internal customers and prospective candidates.

 Primary Duties & Responsibilities

 Creates and processes requisitions for openings across Development and Alumni Relations.
 Verifies funding source(s) for openings, confirms budgetary support, and secures approvals where needed.

 Reviews and filters applications (online applications, resumes, and cover letters).
 Screens and interviews promising applicants for functional competence, applicable background, relevant skills, individual goals, and fit with organization.